lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/index.rst

 This document provides an overview of the LOFAR pipeline system.
 This system has largely been developed to support the LOFAR imaging pipeline, but is now being deployed for a variety of science pipelines on the LOFAR cluster.
-This document is split into three sections: :ref:`the first <section-overview>` describes the aims of the framework, the structure of a pipeline, and gives an overview of how the system fits together, as well as information on how to run pre-defined pipelines. :ref:`The second <section-author-guide>` provides a tutorial introduction to writing pipelines and pipeline components. :ref:`The third
+This document is split into a number of sections: :ref:`the first
+<section-overview>` describes the aims of the framework, the structure of a
+pipeline, and gives an overview of how the system fits together. :ref:`The second <section-user-guide>` provides details on how to run pre-defined pipelines. :ref:`The third <section-author-guide>` provides a tutorial introduction to writing pipelines and pipeline components. :ref:`The fourth
 <section-developer-reference>` describes the framework codebase in more
-detail, and is intended for pipeline authors who wish to dig a little deeper, as well as those interested in developing the framework itself. :ref:`The fourth
-<section-pipeline-specific>` provides a guide to the imaging pipeline itself.
+detail, and is intended for pipeline authors who wish to dig a little deeper, as well as those interested in developing the framework itself. :ref:`The final section <section-pipeline-specific>` provides a guide to the imaging pipeline itself.

 .. ifconfig:: todo_include_todos